 The delegations to the Director of Finance in respect of treasury management are set out in Schedule 5 to this document.
-The Director of Finance will fulfil all such responsibilities in accordance with the organisation's policy statement and TMPs and CIPFA's the Standard of Professional Practice on Treasury Management.
+The Director of Finance will fulfil all such responsibilities in accordance with the organisation's policy statement and TMPs and CIPFA's Standard of Professional Practice on Treasury Management.

-4.7 TMP 6 - Reporting requirements and management information arrangements
+4.7 TMP 6 - Reporting requirements and management information arrangements affecting its treasury management activities; and on the performance of the treasury management function.

-The Council will ensure that regular reports are prepared and considered on the implementation of its treasury management policies; on the effects of decisions taken and transactions executed in pursuit of those policies; on the implications of changes, particularly budgetary, resulting from regulatory, economic, market or other factors affecting its treasury management activities; and on the performance of the treasury management function.
+The Council will ensure that regular reports are prepared and considered on the implementation of its treasury management policies; on the effects of decisions taken and transactions executed in pursuit of those policies; on the implications of changes, particularly budgetary, resulting from regulatory, economic, market or other factors